 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with the syringe that will be provided for you at your postoperative appointment.

 Your case is unique, no two mouths are alike.
 Discuss any problems with Drs.
-Lee or Khan or one of this staff.
+Khan or Lee or one of this staff.

 Brushing your teeth is okay – just be gentle at the surgical sites.